Jayesh-45/Python-resources/Fibonacci_series/Fibonacci_series_readme.md

-> ## This is the Readme File for teh Fibonacci series.
+> ## This is the Readme File for the Fibonacci series.

 ### [0 1 1 2 3 5 8 13 21] This is the fibonacci series.